Embracing the Past...

 As recently as 1900, close to 40% of Americans owned and operated a small farm.
 We nurtured the land and each other.
 There was a sense of purpose and community.
 During World War II, over 40% of our food came from backyard “victory gardens”, but more recently we have been taught to think small farming was for someone else - we were too important to get our hands dirty.

-As Americans learn more about the quality of their food - the taste, nutritional value, and safety, they are in ever-increasing numbers turning to small , local, organic farms for quality foods to nourish their families.
+As Americans learn more about the quality of their food - the taste, nutritional value, and safety; they are in ever-increasing numbers turning to small , local, organic farms for quality foods to nourish their families.
 Farming connects children and food and these connections provides kids with the foundation for healthy food choices and lifestyles.

 You may notice from our logo some connections to the past.
 The hex symbol relates to owner, Al Benner's Pennsylvania German farming heritage (Ludwig Benner - arrived into Philadelphia in 1749 on the ship "Fame" from the Rhine River Valley), the crescent moon represents the old school across the river where previous property owner, Olive Water taught for many years.
 The oven/fire image represents our earthen/wood-fired bread and pizza oven, and the arrow makes the connection to the native people who treaded so lightly and reverently on the land before us for thousands of years.